petr-romantsov/petr-romantsov/README.md

 ### About me:

 * :man_technologist: I'm frontend-developer.
-I have a year of experience in creating interactive web applications.
+I have 2 years of experience in creating interactive web applications.
 * 🌍 I live in Moscow, Russia.
 * :computer: I am passionate about development and constantly strive to improve my skills by learning new technologies and approaches.
 * 🧠 In my free time, I solve problems on leetcode  <a href="https://leetcode.com/u/romantsof/"><img src="https://img.shields.io/badge/Leetcode-%23383838?style=flat&logo=Leetcode&logoColor=%23ff8e13" alt="leetcode badge"></a> and coderun, and also read specialized literature (currently “You Don’t Know JavaScript” by Kyle Simpson and “HTML and CSS” by John Duckett).